Skip to Content

 Your doctor will likely ask you to limit your salt (sodium) intake.

-That can help lower high blood pressure in the liver.
+Less body salt and water can help lower high blood pressure in the liver.

 UPMC